 2. Dry cleaners – use of organic solvents

-Recently new legislation, the Solvent Emissions Regulations 2004 (SED Regs), has been introduced to limit further emissions of VOCs through the use of organic solvents.
+The Solvent Emissions Regulations 2004 (SED Regs) was introduced to limit further emissions of VOCs through the use of organic solvents.
 This gives effects to European Directive 1999/13/EC, which is commonly referred to as the Solvent Emissions Directive.

 All new dry cleaning installations using organic solvents (in particular perchloroethylene (PER), hydrocarbon solvent (HSC) and siloxane) must have a permit before operations commence.
 The permit has conditions that ensure that only a certain amount of solvent is used per load of clothes cleaned and confirms that the dry cleaning machine is operated and maintained appropriately.